kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 It is recommended to buy these books.
 The cost for all three will be about 1.000-1.100DKK

 Supporting literature:
+* _Linux Basics for Hackers Getting Started with Networking, Scripting, and Security in Kali_ by OccupyTheWeb, December 2018, 248 pp. ISBN-13: 978-1-59327-855-7 - especially if you dont know any Linux/Unix
 * _Kali Linux Revealed  Mastering the Penetration Testing Distribution_ [https://www.kali.org/download-kali-linux-revealed-book/](https://www.kali.org/download-kali-linux-revealed-book/) - shortened KLR
+* _The Debian Administrator’s Handbook_, Raphaël Hertzog and Roland Mas can be downloaded from https://debian-handbook.info/
 * _Security problems in the TCP/IP protocol suite_, S. M. Bellovin https://www.cs.columbia.edu/~smb/papers/ipext.pdf samt
 _A Look Back at “Security Problems in the TCP/IP Protocol Suite”_ https://www.cs.columbia.edu/~smb/papers/acsac-ipext.pdf
 * _An Evening with Berferd: In Which a Cracker is Lured, Endured, and Studied_ , Bill Cheswick, AT&T Bell Laboratories http://www.cheswick.com/ches/papers/berferd.pdf